Vivinamuthamma/Invoice-Agent/README.md

 - Generates summary reports with discrepancy highlighting
 - Tracks approval status of invoices

-### 3. Test Script (`test_invoice_system.py`)
+### 3. Approver Interface

-- Demonstrates how to use the system
-- Provides examples of database operations
+- Allows approvers to review validation reports
+- Displays discrepancies between invoices and purchase orders
-- Shows how to validate invoices
+- Provides options to approve or reject invoices
-- Illustrates report generation
+- Updates the database with the approver's decision
+- Sends notifications to relevant stakeholders

 ## Setup